Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 C:\Users\Your Name\ ibaslogic-gatsby-tutorial > git commit -m 'first commit'
 ```

-> **Note:** The commit message is written in a single quote.
+> **Note:** The commit message is written in the quote.
 Modify to whatever you like.

 At this point, your project files are now in the local repository.